A Law Firm’s Guide to Cloud Services

 - Access from anywhere Cloud servers can be accessed from anywhere and through any device: from the courtroom, client premises or on the go.
 This is especially helpful to law firms who outsource work, as you’re able to grant remote and completely selective access.

 - Security With the lower visibility of cloud security – no tours around physical data centres – and the fierce competition, cloud service providers are heavily incentivised to provide excellent security, which is great news for law firms.
-However, when you’re choosing your managed cloud and/or cloud service provider, make sure to research their security qualifications.
+In addition, there’s always the option of keeping your most sensitive files in on-premises or private cloud servers and migrating only those resources with a strong case for migration to cloud.

 - Reliance on internet connections Although internet outages are relatively rare, a downside to cloud is that you’ll require an internet connection to access your files and resources.

-- May be locked into vendors The differences between different providers’ versions of the same services might make switching from one to another more difficult than you might think.
-However, if you choose carefully, and employ the help of an expert consultant, you’ll increase the chance of finding the provider and solution best suited to meet your needs.
+- May be locked into vendors Once you choose a cloud provider – AWS, Azure, GCP, etc – it may be difficult to move from one to the other.
+However, if you choose carefully, and employ the help of an expert consultant, you’ll of find the provider and solution best suited to meet your needs.

 - Security risks There are some risks associated with storing resources online, as they may be more accessible to certain forms of cyber-attack.
 However, no system is perfect, and as the SRA (Solicitors Regulation Authority) notes, the use of pen drives and the email transmission of files present their own risks which are mitigated by the true mobile capabilities of cloud.
 In essence, every benefit is associated with a cost, although there are many ways to mitigate.
 More on this below…